There are two types of food:

 What food does your body actually need?

-The body needs a certain amount of nutrients each day.
-Eating more doesn't make you "healthier" - it just means extra calories.
+The body needs a certain amount of nutrients each day to function properly.
+Eating more than this does not make someone 'healthier', it simply adds extra calories.

 A chocolate bar isn't"bad".
 It just has fewer nutrients that, say, a bowl of grapes.